Working with formulas

 Get formula

-The Get formula extracts a value from an object, array or string at a specified path (number, string or array), returning null if no value is found.
+The Get formula extracts a value from an object, array or string at a specified path, returning null if no value is found.

 Example